• Skip to primary navigation

 However, they still require daily exercise to remain active.
 It would be best if you aimed to spend at least 30 minutes per day exercising your Lapphund through hiking, jogging, daily walks, dancing, and energetic play sessions.

 In addition to keeping them mentally active, you must also exercise them mentally through activities such as puzzles.
-Finnish Lapphunds also can excel at dog sports, such as herding trails and agility.
+Finnish Lapphunds can also excel at dog sports, such as herding trails and agility.

 Grooming requirements